worldbank/rissk/FEATURES_SCORES.md

 - For other multi-answer questions, the number of answers selected.
 - For list questions, the number of items listed.

+Andreas to
 **Score**

+share of answers selected, identify lower and upper outliers, using ECOD,

 `answer_share_selected`
 <!-- @Gabriele, naming? -->
 detect unusual high or low number of item selection

+andreas check notebook

 ## answer_duration